tamedu/csa-on-blockchain/README.md

 ## Blockchain barriers

 Farmers don't know how to use metamask, buy ethers ...
 It can be solved easily.
 In Vietnam, old-school farmers use only cash, no bank accounts.
 So when I want to buy from him remotely, I often ask him that does his son/daughter has bank account? can I send the money to him then you send products to me?
-Same solution here, we can ask farmer relative to handle metamask/ethers for him, and we have a technical support team to help them do that.
+Same solution here, we can ask farmer relatives to handle metamask/ethers for him, and we can have a technical support team to help them do that.

 Second barrier is the trust on Ethereum and crytocurrency in general.
 People trust USD and use USD to estimate the cost, negotiate the prices ...
 What if after they transfer money to the contract ethers go down, a lot?